OData/v3ProtocolDocument/OData.markdown

 The response body MAY contain the entity representation for the entity's new state.

-If desired, the PUT, PATCH, or MERGE request can include a <ref>Prefer</ref> header.
-If this header is included in the request, then the response MUST contain the entity representation for the entity's new state.
+If desired, the PUT, PATCH, or MERGE request can include a <ref>Prefer</ref> header to suggest what the server should return.

 #### Delete an Entity ####